joshmoody24/joshmoody.org/src/content/blog/finally-a-site-that-awards-websites-for-having-cursed-html.md

 May 28 08:36:14 [info] GET /cms/wp-includes/wlwmanifest.xml
 ```

-My current fix is to make the homepage static, so those `GET /` requests don't wake up the database.
+My current fix is to make the homepage static so the `GET /` requests don't wake up the DB.
 One of these days I'll probably add a `robots.txt`, too.

 I don't know why I'm even writing about the bot thing.
 Just had to vent, I guess.